 Kathy's second independent documentary, "Uncle Frank's House: An American Dream" had its big screen premiere at Detroit's Bel Air Luxury Cinema on 8 Mile Road in October 2018.
 It is currently being submitted to film festivals and is available for community screenings.

-Kathy is currently at work on a two new documentary film projects.
+Kathy is currently at work on two new documentary film projects.
 One is about her neighborhood in San Francisco, the Divisadero Corridor.
 The other is about her mom and her friends, "The Sexy Six: A Story of Lifelong Friendship".

 As a pioneer in the desktop publishing industry, an original contributor to some of the first online publications, an early adopter of social media and an award-winning content curator, Kathy has been a leader in the digital media revolution.
 Her full-service digital media agency provides creative original content and dynamic curated content that will enhance your presence on the web, mobile devices and the movie screen.